SkillsUnion/tamkeen-software/docs/3-backend/java-fundamentals/wrapperclasses.md

 <img src="wrapperclasses.png" width="450" height="450">

-Wrapper classes provide a way to use primitive data types as objects, as well as provide some simple operations, which cannot be stored on a primitive.
+In Java, wrapper classes are needed to convert primitive data types (such as int, float, char, and boolean) into objects.
+This is essential because Java’s collections framework (like ArrayList which we will see in subsequent lessons) only works with objects, not primitives.
+Wrapper classes, such as Integer, Double, Character, and Boolean, "wrap" these primitives in object form, enabling their use in collections, generics, and with features like Java’s automatic boxing and unboxing.
+Additionally, wrapper classes provide utility methods for converting strings to numeric types, comparing values, and handling constants like MAX_VALUE and MIN_VALUE.

 For example, as you saw earlier, the `Integer` class provide a useful method to convert a `String` to an `Integer`.